Skip to content

 Terrarium on Vultr

-• Ubuntu image: Ubuntu 24.04 LTS x64
+• Image: Ubuntu 24.04 LTS x64

-• Data disk: add separate Block Storage in the same region
+• Data Disk: Add separate Block Storage in the same region.

-• Terrarium mode: --storage-mode disk
+• Terrarium Mode: --storage-mode disk

 1. Add your SSH key to Vultr.